 It's easy to mix succulents in an array of types and colors to craft an eye-pleasing tableau of textures and hues.
 Succulent wreaths made from succulent plants require little water and are a great way to decorate your outdoor spaces.
 Our step-by-step instructions will help you create your own beautiful succulent accent piece to add your front door.

 Take succulent cuttings a day or two prior to creating your succulent wreath.
-Cut stem sections 1 to 2 inches long, removing lower leaves.
+Cut stem sections 1 to 2 inches long, removing lower leaves as you would when propagating succulents.
 Allow cuttings to sit overnight on a tray to let the cut ends callus (form a thin layer of cells).

 Submerge a mesh-covered moss wreath form in water.
 Allow the form to sit in water until it's fully saturated.
 If you're filling your own wreath form with sphagnum peat moss, soak moss and wring it out prior to filling the form.
 This will help the succulent cuttings thrive once in the wreath.
 Wear gloves when working with loose peat moss.

 On a flat surface, lay out cuttings in the arrangement you want on your wreath.
 Aim for density.
 To create a spot for planting each stem, make a hole in the moss using a pointed object, such as a pair of scissors, a pencil, or a screwdriver.

 Editor's Tip: You can follow these steps to make a succulent bouquet, succulent arrangements, or succulent centerpieces.